ans-hub/dasp/README.md

 # Dasp (Data Spider)

 This bash script is provides get data for any period from different text sources separated into fields, one or more of which contains date/time.
-Such as Apache server logs, nginx logs, /etc/syslogs and others.
+Such as Apache server logs, /etc/syslogs, json data source and others.
+Script my work with gz, may compare dates without leading zeros, with custom months, without years, separated in similar fields, etc.

 ## Usage